A young man recently emailed this question in to the Ask Pastor John podcast:

-So what is the gift you do have to give to this fiancé with whom you have had sexual relations?
-What gift can you give her that God might be pleased to make so wonderful, the gift you can’t give her will not destroy?
+So, what is the gift you do have to give to this fiancé with whom you have had sexual relations?
+What gift can you give her that God might be pleased to make so wonderful that the gift you can’t give her will not destroy it?

 And here it is.
 You can look your fiancé in the eye and say this:

 I failed you.
 I failed God.
 And I am deeply, deeply sorry.
 I hate what I did.
 I hate the hurt it caused you and me.
 I hate the dishonor that I brought upon the Lord.
 I hate the disrespect I showed you in not caring for you better.
 And I repent.

 I turn away from that sin and the sinful forces that drove it.
 I renounce them.
 And I turn to Jesus Christ my Lord and my Redeemer.
 And I receive from him his full and blood-bought forgiveness.
 And I cherish it with all my heart.

 I tremble at the thought of despising his blood now.
 And by the Spirit that he has given me, I resolve in his strength never, never, never to betray him or to give my body to any woman but to my wife.

 I offer you my forgiven, redeemed, cleansed soul and body in marriage to cherish you and honor you and be faithful to you.
 I invite you into this new, forgiven, redeemed, cleansed union with me.
 I know there will always be scars and the memories.
 But God is merciful, and in his time and his wisdom and his way he will make these scars of sin the emblem of his mercy and the signs of his cross.

 That is the wonderful gift you can give to your fiancé.
 And I pray that God will seal that gift for both of you.